octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

     <code>
 ```

 Functions will be detailed below.
-At this point, since this main function does nothing, it will use a [blockless function](/docs/ligo/write-contracts-ligo#blockless-functions) definition.
+At this point, since the main function does nothing, it will use a [blockless function](/docs/ligo/write-contracts-ligo#blockless-functions) definition.

 ### Main function
 Every LIGO smart contract must define a main function.
 This main function defines the **code** section of the Michelson code: it creates _operations_ and update the contract _storage_, depending on the contract parameter.